 - An international network of collaborators that will work with us in particular in H2020 proposals.

 ESIPP is the flagship programme of the Energy Institute in UCD.
 This programme brings together 5 different research institutes (UCD, TCD, NUIG, ESRI and DCU), along with Industry partners and collaborators, to build the capability needed to deliver an integrated energy system in Ireland.
-The collaboration is underpinned by a supportive policy system with active participation by the Department of Communications, Climate Action and Environment (DCCAE), the Sustainable Energy Authority of Ireland (SEAI) and the Commission for Energy Regulation (CER).
+The collaboration is underpinned by a supportive policy system with active participation by the Department of Communications, Climate Action and Environment (DCCAE) and the Sustainable Energy Authority of Ireland (SEAI).

 If you are interested in keeping up to date with ESIPP activities and would like to be added to our mailing list, please e-mail firstname.lastname@example.org.